 - Assign elements to locations Right-click a design element and select Assign to Location to assign the element to that location.
-All valid resource locations are highlighted in the Chip Canvas when you drag the selected element into the Chip Canvas.
+All valid resource locations are highlighted in Chip Canvas once you drag the selected element onto Chip Canvas.
 Only a single element can be assigned at a time. - Unassign element from location Right-click a design element and select Unassign from Location.
-You can select multiple design elements/components and unassign them. - Lock element to location Right-click a design element and select Lock Placement to lock the selected element to an assigned location.
+You can do multiple selections of design elements / components and unassign them. - Lock element to location Right-click a design element and select Lock Placement to lock selected element to assigned location.
 This option is enabled only when the element is already placed in a location.
-You can select multiple design elements/components and lock them. - Unlock element from location Right-click a design element and select Unlock Placement to unlock or unfix a design element that is already locked to a location.
+You can do multiple selections of design elements / components and lock them. - Unlock element from location Right-click a design element and select Unlock Placement to unlock or unfix a design element which is already locked to a location.
 This option is enabled when the element is already locked to a location.
-You can select multiple design elements/components and unlock them. - Assign element to Region Right-click a design element and select Assign Macro to Region to assign a macro to a region.
+You can do multiple selections of design elements / components and unlock them. - Assign element to Region Right-click a design element and select Assign Macro to Region to assign a macro to a region.
 This option is enabled only if there is a valid Region created over the required resource location.
-You can select multiple design elements/components and assign them to a region. - You can also drag and drop the selected elements directly into a region in the Chip Canvas.
+You can do multiple selections of design elements / components and assign them to a region. - You can also drag and drop the selected elements directly onto a region in Chip Canvas.
 If the selected elements are not compatible or over-booked for the desired region, the selection is not assigned to the region and invalid elements are shown in red in the Properties window. - Unassign element from Region Right-click a design element and select Unassign Macro from Region to unassign a design element/macro from a region.
 This option is enabled only if the element is already assigned to a region.
-You can select multiple design elements/components and unassign them from a region.
+You can do multiple selections of design elements / components and unassign them from a region.